-HDInsight provides elasticity by giving you the option to scale up and scale down the number of worker nodes in your clusters.
-This elasticity, allows you to shrink a cluster after hours or on weekends, and expand it during peak business demands.
+HDInsight provides elasticity with options to scale up and scale down the number of worker nodes in your clusters.
+This elasticity allows you to shrink a cluster after hours or on weekends.
+And expand it during peak business demands.

-You can scale a cluster manually using one of the methods outlined below, or use autoscale options to have the system automatically scale up and down in response to CPU, memory, and other metrics.
+You can scale a cluster manually using one of the methods outlined below.
+You can also use autoscale options to automatically scale up and down in response to certain metrics.

 Only clusters with HDInsight version 3.1.3 or higher are supported.
 If you are unsure of the version of your cluster, you can check the Properties page.